-- 84. Senior members of the ELPD SDS Team continue to closely monitor the progress of the ELPD loss assessments and the performance of each of the ELPD Assessors.
-Based on recent discussions with the ELPD Assessors, we anticipate that the remaining assessments will be issued as PNOAs by the end of September 2016 or early October 2016 and that all Final Notices of Assessment will be completed by the end of October 2016.
-The SDS team is doing all it can to advance these timelines if possible. - 85.
-As noted above to date only one group member has sought a review of a FNOA.
+- 85. As noted above to date no group member has sought a review of a FNOA.
 The Settlement Distribution Scheme provides relatively generous periods in relation to seeking a review of FNOAs (42 days with a further 21 days to provide materials to the ELPD review assessor).
-If a very small number of group members exercise rights of review and (at least for those FNOAs issued in October 2016) exercise any rights of Review sufficiently early in the 42 day period it may still be possible to complete a distribution to ELPD claimants late in 2016.
-Such an outcome would also be dependent on finalisation of PNOAs and FNOAs within the timeframes described above, completion of internal and external audit processes
+If a very small number of group members exercise rights of review and (at least for those FNOAs issued in October and November 2016) exercise any rights of Review sufficiently early in the 42 day period it may still be possible to complete a distribution to ELPD claimants late in 2016.
+Such an outcome would also be dependent on finalisation of PNOAs and FNOAs within the timeframes described above, completion of internal and external audit processes (which can be commenced as soon as all FNOAs are issued), resolution of tax issues with the ATO and finalisation of cheques by an external mailing house.
+Otherwise I remain of the view that final distribution to property damage claimants will occur in early 2017. - 86.
+In order to maximise the chance of a distribution at the earliest possible time I seek an amendment to the Settlement Distribution Scheme to facilitate an early election by ELPD claimants in relation to their review rights.
+This proposed amendment is set out at paragraph 110 below.